How to Quickly Raise Money for Your Pet’s Surgery

 The cost of pet surgery varies by clinic and condition, but it averages $2,000 to $3,000.
 Often, however, those most dependent on pets are least prepared to cover the cost of an expensive surgical procedure.
 Setting up a fundraiser to cover the cost is something we often see people do for their friends and family, especially the elderly.

-GoFundMe offers a wide range of free resources to help you run the most effective fundraiser possible.
+GoFundMe offers a wide range of resources to help you run the most effective fundraiser possible.
 We’ll help you learn how to tell your story, use creative fundraising ideas, share your fundraiser on social media, and more.
+Do some research on the top fundraising sites to find one that fits your needs.

 Add a fundraising event